-Want to maintain more control over the recovery?
-The manual recovery mode lets you specify the search method, disks to search, and volumes to recover.
+Want a more active partition recovery?
+The manual recovery mode lets you specify the search method, disks to search and volumes to recover.

-2. In the Unallocated Space Selection window, select unallocated space where the deleted volumes used to be located.
-If you are not sure about the location of the deleted volumes, select all the unallocated spaces on all the basic disks.
+2. In the Unallocated Space Selection window, select the unallocated space where the deleted volumes used to be located.
+If you are unsure about the deleted volumes' location, select all the unallocated spaces on all the basic disks.

 3. In the Searching Method window, you've got two choices for how the search is done:

 Fast mode checks the beginning of each side of every cylinder of the selected disks.
-This approach is recommended because it takes less time and in most cases find all deleted volumes.
+This approach is recommended because it takes less time and usually finds all lost / deleted partitions.

-Complete mode, as described above, checks every sector on the selected disks to be more thorough but is much more slow as a result.
+Complete mode, as described above, checks every sector on the selected disks to be more thorough but is much slower.

-4. In the Searching for deleted volumes window, you’ll scans all the selected disk for deleted volumes.
-Deleted volumes will be displayed in the list as the search continues.
-As in the automatic mode, if no volumes are found, you will be asked to close the utility.
+4. In the Searching for Deleted Volumes window, you'll scan all the selected disks to recover lost partitions.
+The data recovery software will be displayed in the list as the search continues.
+As in the automatic mode, you will be asked to close the utility if no volumes are found.

-Unlike the automatic recovery mode, however, you do not have to wait until the whole search is finished to select a deleted volume for immediate recovery.
-Simply selecting a volume will change its status to Undeleted, which enables the Next button.
+Unlike the automatic recovery mode, however, you do not have to wait until the search is finished to select a deleted volume for immediate recovery.
+Selecting a volume will change its status to Undeleted, enabling the Next button.

-5. Once on the Recovered Volumes window, check to make certain that all the selected volumes are properly placed in the hard disk structure, and then click Next.
+5. Once on the Recovered Volumes window, check to ensure all the selected volumes are correctly placed in the hard disk structure and click Next.

-6. Click Proceed to start recovering the volumes.
+6. Click Proceed to start data recovery for the volumes.

-On most systems, the manufacturer creates dedicates a section of the hard drive as a recovery partition, which contains an image of your system as it was when it was shipped from the factory.
+On most operating systems now, the manufacturer dedicates a section of the hard drive as a recovery partition, which contains an image of your system as when it was shipped from the factory.
 The intent is that if your system needs to be reset, you can use the recovery partition to do it.

-It’s important to realize that the default recovery partition installed by the manufacturer will restore your system to its original factory settings.
-That means any apps, files, or customization of settings you’ve added since taking the computer out of the box will be lost.
-Therefore native recovery partitions really should only be used as an absolute last resort.
+It's important to realize that the default recovery partition installed by the manufacturer will restore your system to its original factory settings.
+That means any apps, files, or customization of settings you've added since taking the computer out of the box will be lost.
+Therefore, native recovery partitions won't help with file recovery and should only be used as an absolute last resort.

-Making future recoveries easier - Partition Recovery Software
+Making future recoveries easier — best partition recovery software

-If you want a way to recover your system in a way that won’t delete your newer content, the best option would be to regularly generate a full image backup of your system that you store on an external hard drive.
-A full image backup is the fastest way to restore your system since it captures all of your data, including partitions, your operating system, preferences, apps, documents, photos, and files.
+You can regularly generate a full image backup of your system and store it on an external storage device.
+A full image backup is the fastest way to restore your system since it captures all your data, including partitions, operating system, preferences, apps, documents, photos and files.

-Unlike the recovery partition, a full image backup means you won’t need to waste time reloading programs, updating to the current versions, and recreating all of your files.
-And storing it on an external hard drive means migrate your system to new hardware if the original hard drive fails, denying you access to the recovery partition stored on it.
+Unlike the recovery partition, a full image backup means you won't need to waste time on lengthy data recovery — reloading programs, updating current versions, and recreating your files.
+And storing it on an external storage device means you can recover files and apps to new hardware if the original hard drive fails, denying you access to the recovery partition.